stgran/LSC-Work/court_data_processing/README.md

 The CSVs outputted by this code should be ready for direct upload to Tableau for visualization.

-The .py and .ipynb files are identical to each other.
+The .py and .ipynb files contain the same code.